Multi-class Semantic Segmentation of Skin Lesions via Fully Convolutional Networks: Introduction

+Melanocytic naevi and seborrhoeic keratosis are very common benign skin lesions that may be clinically difficult to differentiate from skin cancer.
+Both melanoma and melanocytic naevi are melanocytic lesion as uncontrolled growth of melanocytes (pigmented cells) results in melanoma whereas non-cancerous growth in moles results in benign melanocytic naevus.
+Seborrheic keratosis is a type of non-melanocytic skin lesion.
+But, it is very hard to distinguish the SK lesions from melanocytic lesions (moles and melanoma) even with the help of dermoscopy as these skin lesions share similar features such as irregular shapes and multiple colors.

-With the rapid growth of deep learning approaches, many researchers \cite{yuan2017automatic, yu2017automated, bi2017dermoscopic} have proposed Deep Convolutional Neural Networks for melanoma detection and segmentation.
-However, there is no previous research for multi-class semantic segmentation to detect all types of skin cancer lesions.
-The idea of big data and data science is to encourage data sharing and development of data-driven approaches to better diagnostics in clinical applications, this will improve the performance of learning algorithms.
+With the rapid growth of deep learning approaches, many researchers \cite{yuan2017automatic}, \cite{yu2017automated}, \cite{bi2017dermoscopic}, \cite{8936444} have proposed Deep Convolutional Neural Networks for skin lesion segmentation (single-class).
+We have found no previous research on multi-class semantic segmentation for different types of skin lesions.